magic-research/PLLaVA/README.md

 torchvision                 0.17.1+cu118
 ```

-If your driver version higher than cu121, you could probably try installing with the follow scripts:
+If your driver version is higher than cu121, you could probably try installing with the following scripts:
 ```bash
 pip install -r requirements.txt
 ```

-Otherwise, you would need to install torch for your server first, then install the other packages:
+Otherwise, you would need to install a torch for your server first, then install the other packages:
 ```bash
 pip install -r requirements.torch.txt # decide your own requirements, (this is for cu11), or install torch directly following the official website. pip install -r requirements.no_torch.txt # install the following
 ```

 2. Prepare the model.
-We prefer to have huggingface models explicitly download to a MODELS directory.
+We prefer to have huggingface models explicitly downloaded to a MODELS directory.
 However, if you are familiar with huggingface-hub usage, feel free to organize the model yourself.
 ```
 python python_scripts/hf.py
 ```